SAP IDM & MIM End-of-Life: How to Plan Your Identity Migration

 • What are your future scalability, security, and compliance needs?

 Most large organizations run hybrid environments with a mix of on-premise and cloud systems.
+Within these environments, managing identity and access consistently can be challenging.
 Microsoft talks about Entra ID as a hybrid solution, and in many ways it is.
 But the reality of making it work smoothly across all your systems can be more challenging than initial assessments suggest.

 • Identity synchronization challenges across forests and domains